RapidStart Leadership Main Logo

 If you don’t have hooks strategically sprinkled throughout your speech, chances are your audience will bail mentally if not physically.

-Below you’ll find 7 irresistible hooks (in no particular order) that get your audience to say, “Please tell me more” or “What happened next?!”
+Below you’ll find 7 super hooks (in no particular order) that get your audience to say, “Tell me more” or “What happened next?”

 Hook #1: Curiosity Hook